dancer1325/rest-assured-wiki/How_to_release.md

 1. Disable NordVPN (some tests call actual servers and they don't work the same way behind VPN)
 1. Switch to JDK 8
 1. Create a branch, e.g. if you want to release version 5.3.1, call it e.g. `rest-assured-5.3.1-code`.
 The reason for not calling it `rest-assured-5.3.1` is that a tag will be generated with that name.
+1. Edit `pom.xml` and change SCM branch to `rest-assured-5.3.1-code`.
 1. Make the changes you want to make and then run `./mvn_release.sh` as normally.
 1. Log in to [Sonatype](https://oss.sonatype.org).
 1. Follow the [Sonatype release directions](https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide) in bullet 8.